markzie-mze/leatherback-movements/README.md

 The project here comprises several parts including:

 ### Long distance movements
 Maps depicting tracked individuals in the Pacific.

 ### Local breeding area ranging behaviour
 Kernel density analyses of "home range" areas around nesting beaches
+- list steps
+- generate python code to repeat steps for individuals -

 ### Animated dive profile
 Graphic showing dive profiles of individuals.
 Idea is to show an animation of turtles 3D use of space.
 Draw track in relation to surface and a DEM model of seafloor